muazamkamal/create-functions-ts/README.md

 npm run deploy # Requires gcloud CLI installed
 ```

+Refer to [this guide](https://cloud.google.com/functions/docs/running/calling) on how to trigger the function locally during development.

 ## Post-install

 Ensure to replace all the default name and values at these following location, right after scaffolding.